gabrielzschmitz/Elementary-OS-Perfect-Install/How-Install-your-Favorite-Browser.md

 ### Brave

-Brave is a web browser which seeks to treat each user as an individual, instead of a “product.”
+**Brave** is a web browser which seeks to treat each user as an **individual**, instead of a **“product”**.
 Created by Brendan Eich, one of the originators of the popular Mozilla browser, it seeks to go well beyond Firefox in terms of security and privacy, while retaining its speed and ease of use.
-Founded on open source software, Brave is completely free to use (and has a commitment to remain so for the foreseeable future).
+Founded on open source software, Brave is completely free to use
+(and has a commitment to remain so for the foreseeable future).
 It’s also ad-free if users prefer, just as you’d hope from a secure browser.

 <img src="pictures/brave.png" width="1280">